 Assessment method: Periodic review by the Departmental Animal Resources Advisory Committee in consultation with the Animal Resources Manager and, where appropriate, the individual farm managers.
 Results: We continue to strive for ways to improve the efficiency of our farm operations.
-The number of horses on North Farm has been stabilized at 225 head.
+This includes new fence lines, 5 new animal shelters, and the creation of multiple new feed pad areas.
+Furthermore, barns have been painted and renovated.
+The number of horses on North Farm has been stabilized at 206 head.
 The adoption of a rotating work schedule has helped to provide adequate coverage while minimizing cost.
-A new isolation facility is being prepared on North Farm which will allow us to abandon the former facility located on South Farm which was in need of repair.
+A new isolation facility has been established on North Farm to replace the aging facility at the South Farm.

-Analysis of results and reflection: Ms. Courtney Lawson serves as the facilities manager and works closely with the Chair of the Department and the Chair of the Animal Resource Committee to develop a strategy for renovations, increased staffing, and equipment replacement for the farms.
-Stabilization of the number of horses has facilitated budget planning and thus allowed per diem costs to remain fixed, thus enabling faculty to accurately project animal costs for grants and contracts.
+Analysis of results and reflection: Ms. Courtney Lawson serves as the animal resources manager and works closely with the Chair of the Department and the Chair of the Animal Resource Committee to develop a strategy for renovations, increased staffing, and equipment replacement for the farms.
+Stabilization and reduction of the number of horses has facilitated budget planning and thus allowed animal care costs to remain fixed and competitive, thus enabling faculty to accurately project animal costs for grants and contracts.

-Ongoing improvement actions: - The chair of the Animal Resource Committee schedules regular meetings with those faculty using animals on the farm in order to develop operational plans and overall strategies for our farms.
+Ongoing improvement actions: The chair of the Animal Resource Committee schedules regular meetings with those faculty using animals on the farm to develop operational plans and overall strategies for our farms.